Car Insurance FAQs

 Can I pay my car insurance with a credit card?

 This depends on your insurer, but you can typically pay for your car insurance with a credit card.
-Be sure to contact your insurer to find out if this is a suitable payment method before taking out your policy or paying your premiums.
+Be sure to contact your insurer to find out if this is a suitable payment method before taking out a policy or paying your premiums.

 Can I insure a car that has been written off?

 When a car is written off, it's entered into your state or territory’s written-off vehicle register.
 Once this happens, it’s typically difficult to get your car back on the road again.
+If your vehicle is deemed a statutory write-off (the car is too damaged to be repaired to road safety standards), you won’t be able to re-register and re-insure the vehicle at all, and its Vehicle Identification Number (VIN) will be recorded as a statutory write-off.

-If your vehicle is classified as a repairable write-off, you may be able to apply to your state or territory authority to re-register the vehicle if it’s repaired and passes both an authorised safety inspection and an inspection for written-off vehicles.
+If your vehicle is classified as a repairable write-off, however, you may be able to apply to your state or territory authority to re-register the vehicle if it’s repaired and passes both an authorised safety inspection and an inspection for written-off vehicles.
 You may then be able to re-insure it.

 Can I get car insurance with a suspended licence?